extrawurst/gitui/README.md

 I do most of my git usage in a terminal but I frequently found myself using git UIs for some use cases like: index/commit, diff, stash and log.

 Over the last 2 years my go-to GUI tool for this was [fork](https://git-fork.com) because it was not bloated, snappy and free.
 Unfortunately the *free* part will [change soon](https://github.com/ForkIssues/TrackerWin/issues/571) and so I decided to build a fast & simple terminal tool myself to copy the fork features i am using the most.

+# expectation management

+**TL;DR**

+This tool is **not intended** to fully substituted the *git shell* - they are supposed to work in tandem (for now).

+**disclaimer**

+`gitui` is currently lacking features that are escential for working with git like push/pull (see *known limitations* above).
+The priorities are on features that are making me mad when done on the *git shell*. *Then* I will focus on features that eventually could lead to making `gitui` a one stop solution to get rid of the shell entirely - but for that I need help - this is just a sparetime project right now.

+All support is welcomed!
+Sponsors aswell ❤️!

 # installation